Skip to content

 • 01–42 – exercises in sequence

-The numbering corresponds to execution in the dojo and is used as a reference in teaching and documentation.
+The numbering corresponds to the performance in the dōjō and is used as a reference in instruction and documentation.

 Counting